divega/EntityFramework.Docs/entity-framework/ef6/managing-schemas/migrations/code-first-migrations-in-team-environments.md

 Developer \#1 and developer \#2 now makes some changes to the EF model in their local code base.
 Developer \#1 adds a **Rating** property to **Blog** – and generates an **AddRating** migration to apply the changes to the database.
 Developer \#2 adds a **Readers** property to **Blog** – and generates the corresponding **AddReaders** migration.
 Both developers run **Update-Database**, to apply the changes to their local databases, and then continue developing the application.

+> [!NOTE]
-***Note:****Migrations are prefixed with a timestamp, so our graphic represents that the AddReaders migration from Developer \#2 comes after the AddRating migration from Developer \#1.
-Whether developer \#1 or \#2 generated the migration first makes no difference to the issues of working in a team, or the process for merging them that we’ll look at in the next section.*
+> Migrations are prefixed with a timestamp, so our graphic represents that the AddReaders migration from Developer \#2 comes after the AddRating migration from Developer \#1.
+Whether developer \#1 or \#2 generated the migration first makes no difference to the issues of working in a team, or the process for merging them that we’ll look at in the next section.

 ![LocalChanges](../ef6/media/localchanges.png)